The last first day: Third-year DVM students begin individualized path

 Students begin their track-specific classes in their third year.

-“I finally get to learn about just horses — something I’ve been waiting to do my entire life,” said Riley.
+“I finally get to learn about just horses — something I’ve been waiting to do my entire life,” said Reilly.
 “I feel like I’m learning so much more because I am so engaged in the classes.
 The professors are incredible and really want us to be the best veterinarians we can be.”

 Students on the small animal track will focus on companion animals like dogs and cats.